midosvt/samp-tutorials/discord-connector.md

 Agree to the ToS and DP and click "Create".

-Now click on the sidebar and go to the "Bot" section.
+Now click on the sidebar and go to the "Bot" section.</br>
 ![Bot](https://i.imgur.com/RYUc68w.png).